AmirAli1019/v2ray-scraper/README.md

 ⚠️ Disclaimer
 ---

-The author does **not** support any use of this tool for censorship, surveillance, or any form of human rights violation.
+I do **not** support any use of this tool for censorship, surveillance, or any form of human rights violation.

 By using this code, you agree to take full responsibility for how it is used.